Before learning Japanese, it is interesting to study the development of this complex language, which has been built mostly on the Chinese language.

 - How much has the Chinese language influenced the Japanese language?

-The Japanese of today has evolved with the history of the land of the rising sun for several hundred years...
+The Japanese of today has evolved with the history of the country of the rising sun for several hundred years...

-In this article Superprof will look at the fascinating story of the Japanese language, which is essential for any Japanese language student who wants to learn Japanese through Japanese culture.
+Superprof will now tell you the fascinating story of the Japanese language, which is essential for any Japanese teacher or Japanese language student who respect the language and culture of Japan!

 The Appearance of Japanese as a Spoken Language

-The language spoken in Japan, also called yamato, is spoken by more than 125 million people, making it the 10th most spoken language in the world.
+The language spoken in Japan, also called yamato, is spoken by more than 120 million people.

 Other agglutinative languages include: